The history of Sissinghurst Castle Garden

-When Vita Sackville-West and Harold purchased Sissinghurst in early 1930 it looked quite different to the present day.
-The buildings were used to house farm workers, the current famous garden had yet to be laid out and was mostly growing vegetables for the workers.
+When Vita Sackville-West and Harold Nicolson bought Sissinghurst in early 1930 it looked quite different to the present day.
+The buildings were used to house farm workers, the current famous garden had yet to be laid out and was mostly used to grow vegetables for the workers.
 The surrounding farm was growing cereals as well as having well established orchards and hop gardens.

 The Women's Land Army

 During the Second World War the shorthorn dairy cow enterprise continued.
 The milking and day-to-day operation of the herd were assisted by members of the Women’s Land Army (WLA), waking at 5.30am to milk the cows.
 Vita was heavily involved in the organisation and welfare of the WLA in Kent.

 By the 1950s Sissinghurst was a working farm with a yard and machinery all over the site.
 Several of the buildings no longer exist while those that remain have a completely different use today; the gift shop was once the piggery and the restaurant was the granary.

 The gardening team have completed a conservation project to re-imagine an area of the garden at Sissinghurst that was never quite completed by Vita and Harold.

 Explore the garden at Sissinghurst, with its vibrant planting schemes and architectural planning, and discover why it ranks among the most famous gardens in England.